Greetings, Kia Ora, Talofa, Mālō ē lelei, Ahn-Nyeong Hah-Seh-Yo, nǐ hǎo

 Office hours are 8.00am to 4.00pm.

 Pupils are required to be at school whenever it is open for instruction.
 If children are sick or have a good reason to be absent, it is very important to inform the school.
-Please ring the School Answer Phone on 410-6534 then press 1 and leave a message stating the child’s name, class and reason for absence.
+Please ring the school on 410-6534 then press 1 and leave a message stating the child’s name, class and reason for absence.
+Alternatively download our free ptcalendar app onto your smartphone and use the absentee option to easily email us or call us directly through this app.
 Attendance is checked at the start of each day.
 We ring parents as a safety precaution if their child is not accounted for.
 All children who arrive after 8.50am must report to the office, to be marked present.
 In cases of repeated lateness, the school will contact parents.

-If you wish to take your child out of class during term time for a family trip or holiday, approval must be sought from the School Principal.
+If you wish to take your child out of class during term time for a family trip or holiday, approval must be sought from the school Principal, and a formal letter will acknowledge this time out of school.

 Sunnynook Primary School aims to provide a physically and emotionally safe environment for all children.
 In partnership with families we develop a range of personal attributes considered important and crucial for success in life.
 We particularly encourage the value of "Respect”.